 Oh I wish I had a river I could skate away on” Joni Mitchell

 It’s mid December again, smack dab in the middle of the holiday season.
 At this time of year I look back on my relationship with perhaps the most central, unifying aspect of American culture.
+For ten years I’ve been on a journey that has led me to pretty much give up Christmas.

 This poem first appeared in the 1987 Suisun Valley Review under the title “Innocence and the Bulbs”.